 Related to the morning glory botanically, the Cardinal Climber is also beautiful and will flower during the daytime and close up in the evening.
-The 2-inch cardinal red flowers are glorious, but the real show stopper of this plant is the fern-like leaves, which are both interesting and elegant.
+The two-inch cardinal red flowers are glorious, but the real show stopper of this plant is the fern-like leaves, which are both interesting and elegant.

 The cardinal vine flowers in mid-summer and needs the sun to flower to its fullest, but will tolerate partial shade.
 Like the morning glory, it can become invasive.

 Black-Eyed Susan vines feature a profuse blanket of green dotted with small bright spots of color.
 They are easy to grow, cheerful, look great, and flower all summer long.
 They come in several colors ranging from salmons to bright oranges, yellows, and white.
 Growing from 5 to 10 feet long, this vine prefers full sun and well-draining soil and will need to be fertilized during the growing season.

 Black-eyed Susan vines look particularly stunning in tall, narrow pots with a rustic trellis.
 They also work great in hanging baskets.
 They can sprawl everywhere, and sometimes need some assistance to grow up a trellis.
 Consider mixing different varieties; the orange and yellow, or orange, yellow, and white combined are a great combination.Continue to 6 of 7 below.

 Moonflowers look similar to morning glories with heart-shaped leaves on vigorous vines, but they are quite the opposite, blooming only at night.
 The large, white flowers unfurl after the sun sets or on cloudy days.